Previous webinars for Parents, Students and Teachers available below.

 Hear from experienced pharmacists and current students during this webinar.
 Learn more about career and graduate outcomes, course information, entry requirements, studying at JCU, the application process, and much more.

 How will COVID-19 impact the education and employment trajectories of young people?
 Historically, economic downturns have had lifelong consequences for happiness, life satisfaction and lifetime earnings.

 Dr Jenny Chesters from the Melbourne Graduate Research School of Education joins Distinguished Professor Stewart Lockie, Director of the JCU Cairns Institute, for this special webinar to celebrate Social Sciences week (7-13 September).

-Jenny will draw on extensive data to understand the experiences of previous generations, explain how Australia can avoid the worst-case scenario and explore how young people can build a brighter future.
+Jenny draws on extensive data to understand the experiences of previous generations, explains how Australia can avoid the worst-case scenario and explores how young people can build a brighter future.

 View presentation slides.

 How can we best prepare ourselves to adapt and be resilient though these uncertain times?